antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 }
 ```

-Acthion methods in such class are not related:
+Action methods in this class are not related:

 * they don't share state
-* they represent alternative scenarios, and will not be called together in one scenario (single HTTP Request).
+* they represent alternative scenarios and will not be called together in one scenario (single HTTP Request).

-If there is need to group such functions, namespaces should be used:
+If there is a need to group such functions, namespaces should be used instead:

 ```php
 <?php